 - Will I be a distraction?

 - Do I lose respect if I am in a room of senior managers because they suspect I may not be paying attention to the meeting at hand?
-(Just because I am writing this post during our 2015 planning, doesn’t mean I can’t multi task.)
+(Just because I am writing this post during our 2015 planning, doesn’t mean I can’t multitask.)

 I take a lot of notes on my laptop.
-I used personal funds to purchase my work machine so I could have the slimmest MacBook Air they make and literally take it everywhere I go.
+I used personal funds to buy my work machine so I could have the slimmest MacBook Air they make and literally take it everywhere I go.
 Mrs. Nasty doesn’t appreciate its portability because I end up taking it to the local diner on our Wednesday Date nights, where I am trying to wrap up the weekly blog post to be released on Thursday.
 She is trying to carry on a conversation as I type.
 I do take it everywhere!

 Here is my laptop etiquette quandary:

 When I meet with younger generations, taking notes on a laptop is standard procedure.
 This is a generation that attended high school and college where laptops are required.
 Taking notes on this platform is nothing new for this generation.